chrisquince/WorkshopSept2017/README.md

 export NR_DMD=$HOME/Databases/NR/nr.dmnd
 ```

-Then we begin by calling genes on all contigs greater than 1000bp in length.
+Then we begin by copying across the ORFs called on all contigs greater than 1000bp in length.
 ```
 cd ~/Projects/AD/
 mkdir AssignTaxa